-INFO 1400 Programming in Visual BASIC 4 credits This course uses Visual BASIC to write computer programs to run in the Microsoft Windows environment.
+INFO 1400 Programming in Visual BASIC 4 credits

+This course uses Visual BASIC to write computer programs to run in the Microsoft Windows environment.
 Includes writing, testing, and debugging of programs.
 (45/45/0/0)

-INFO 1430 Programming in C# 3 credits
+INFO 1420 Introduction to rogramming in C#

-This course uses C# to write computer programs to run in the Microsoft Windows and Web environments.
-Students will code, test, and debug programs.
-Prerequisite: INFO 1400 (30/45/0/0)
+rogramming in C#4 creditsThis course uses C# to write computer programs to run in the Microsoft Windows environment.
+Includes writing, testing, and debugging of programs.
+(45/45/0/0)